tooth2/TV-Script-Generation/README.md

     * learning_rate: learning rate for Adam optimizer , started 0.001
     * num_epochs :the number of iteration to train in order to get near a minimum in the training loss
     * batch_size: large enough to train efficiently, but small enough to fit the data in memory but not to over GPU capacity. tried 64, 128
+All parameters need to be optimized for better performance and efficient computing to fit in the memory, however, I'd like to mention one parameter , sequence_length, since it determine the size of the long range dependencies that a model can learn.
+The more, the better new sentences look make sense.
+In practice, to generate sentences from novel, 100 sequence were used/recommended but because of the memory warning , I set it to 10 since average word per line was 5.5/line
+### Model performance
+The average loss is less than 3.5
 ### Embeddings & Tockenization/Punctuation processing
  embeddings in neural networks by implementing a word2vec model that converts words into a representative vector of numerical values.